draveness/DKNightVersion/README.md

 imageView.dk_imagePicker = DKImagePickerWithNames(@"normal", @"night", @"red");
 ```

-The order of images or names is exactly the same in DKColorTable.txt file.
+The order of images or names is the same in DKColorTable.txt file.

 ```objectivec
 DKImagePicker DKImagePickerWithImages(UIImage *normalImage, ...);